Lucrasoft/SharedMem/README.md

 ## Specifications

-You can find the details and specifications of our memory chip [here](SPECS.md), as well as the communication protocol between your code and the memory controller.
+You can find the details and specifications of our memory chip [here](SPECS.md), as well as the [communication protocol](COMMUNICATION.md) between your code and the memory controller.

 ## Competition

 In this competition your code/thread must compete with another thread to gain the complete capacity of the memory!

 Both threads start with the ownership of a single cell.
 By smart planning of your instructions to the controller, your thread must get full ownership of all the cells.
+You can witness a battle of threads at our [web demo](https://lucrasoft.github.io/SharedMem/).

 Other competitions exists as well.
 [Competition details](COMPETITION.md)